saulpierotti/dotfiles/README.md

 - For Nvidia I use the `nvidia-dkms` driver (since I am using the linux-zen kernel)
 - CUDA works but my vRAM is limited (2Gb) so heavy things cannot be run with it

-## Containers
+## Containers and virtualization

-- I have both Docker and Singularity
+- I have both Docker and Singularity for container management
+- Virtualbox for virtualization

+### Virtualbox

+- For Windows 10 I can use the host product key on the guest using the script `~/.scripts/virtualbox_windows_oem_transfer.sh <machine_name>`

 ### Docker